-The Center for Reproductive Rights was joined by partner organizations who filed lawsuits and motions on behalf of abortion providers in Alabama, Iowa and Ohio on March 30 to stop those states' attempts to block access to essential abortion care.
+The Center's partner organizations filed lawsuits and motions on behalf of abortion providers in Alabama, Iowa and Ohio on March 30 to stop those states' attempts to block access to essential abortion care.
 That same day, Alabama and Ohio issued temporary restraining orders allowing abortion care to proceed.

 Each state has used the COVID-19 pandemic to deny access to time-sensitive abortion care by declaring abortion care non-essential.